ParamChordiya/DATA-ANALYTICS-LGM-VIRTUAL-INTERNSHIP-PROGRAM-2022/README.md

 Dataset: Image Attached in repo

+# INTERMEDIATE LEVEL TASKS

-## Task 5: Exploratory Data Analysis on Dataset - Terrorism
+## Task 1: Exploratory Data Analysis on Dataset - Terrorism

 As a security/defense analyst, try to find out the hot zone of terrorism.